Laura Medisky, oboe

 Alexander Technique teacher

 Dr. Laura Medisky is an oboist and Alexander Technique teacher based in Madison, WI.
 She is the newly appointed Instructor of Oboe at Northern Illinois University.
-She has served as Acting Principal Oboe in the Rockford Symphony since 2021, a position she previously held with the Wisconsin Chamber Orchestra from 2016-2022.
-She performs regularly with the Madison Symphony Orchestra, and has also played with the Elgin and Dubuque Symphonies, Con Vivo! chamber ensemble, Fresco Opera, Capital City Theatre, Bel Canto Chorus, and Bach Dancing and Dynamite SocietyMedisky has presented artist recitals at several International Double Reed Society conferences, and has performed concertos with orchestras in Wisconsin, Illinois, Nebraska, and Idaho.
-From 2012-19 she was the oboist and a founding member of the wind quintet Black Marigold, a dynamic ensemble that championed new music and commissioned Beer Music by Brian DuFord.
-Medisky's solo album Personalities: 21st-century American Music for Oboe was released in 2012 on the Centaur Records label.
+She performs regularly with the Madison Symphony Orchestra and the Wisconsin Chamber Orchestra, and has also played with the Elgin and Dubuque Symphonies, Con Vivo! chamber ensemble, Fresco Opera, Capital City Theatre, Wisconsin Chamber Choir, and Bach Dancing and Dynamite Society.
+Medisky served as Acting Principal Oboe in both the Rockford Symphony (2021-2024) and the Wisconsin Chamber Orchestra (2016-2022).
+She has presented artist recitals at several International Double Reed Society conferences, and has performed concertos with orchestras in Wisconsin, Illinois, Nebraska, and Idaho.
+Her solo album Personalities: 21st-century American Music for Oboe was released in 2012 on the Centaur Records label.

-Prior to joining the NIU music faculty, Dr. Medisky taught at the University of Wisconsin-Platteville, Luther College, Maranatha Baptist University, and Edgewood College.
+Prior to joining the NIU music faculty Dr. Medisky taught at the University of Wisconsin-Platteville, Luther College, Maranatha Baptist University, and Edgewood College.
 She holds degrees from the University of Wisconsin-Madison, UCLA, and Arizona State University, and she earned her Alexander Technique certification from the Alexander Technique Center Urbana under the direction of Joan and Alex Murray.